Identification of distributions for risks based on the first moment and c-statistic

 \subsection{Background}

-In risk prediction modeling, the performance of a model is often summarized in terms of calibration (the closeness of predicted and actual risks), discrimination (the extent the model can separate low- versus high-risk individuals), and clinical utility (Net Benefit {[}NB{]})\textsuperscript{1,2}.
-However, one might desire to know the full distribution of risks in a population of interest.
-For example, contemporary sample size calculations for external validation of risk prediction models require knowledge of the distribution of predicted risk\textsuperscript{4}.
-Similarly, in Value of Information analysis for external validation of risk prediction models, the joint distribution of the NB of the strategies involving using or not using the model is required to compute metrics such as the Expected Value of Perfect Information\textsuperscript{5}.
+In risk prediction modeling, one might desire to know the distribution of risks in a population of interest.
+For example, contemporary sample size calculations for external validation of risk prediction models require knowledge of the distribution of predicted risk (Richard D. Riley et al. 2021; Pavlou et al. 2021; Richard D. Riley et al. 2024a).
+Similarly, the joint distribution of the net benefit of the strategies involving using or not using the model is required to compute metrics such as the Expected Value of Perfect Information for risk prediction models Sadatsafavi et al. (2023).
 The distribution of predicted risks is seldom presented in contemporary risk prediction modeling studies.
-Riley et.~al.~note that sometimes the report on the development or validation of the model provides some clue, for example, a histogram of predicted risks is provided\textsuperscript{6}; but parameterizing the distribution of risks based on scalar performance metrics can be an objective first step, and at times the only step available to the investigator.
+Riley et. al.~note that sometimes the report on the development or validation of the model provides some clue, for example, through a histogram of predicted risks Richard D. Riley et al. (2024b); but parameterizing the distribution of risks based on scalar performance metrics can be an objective first step, and at times the only step available to the investigator.

-Arguably, the majority of development or validation studies report two basic summary statistics: the sample mean of the outcome and the c-statistic of the model summarizing its discriminatory power.
+Arguably, the majority of development or validation studies report two basic summary statistics: the sample mean of the outcome (or predicted risks) and the c-statistic of the model summarizing its discriminatory power.
 There is partial information in these metrics that can provide insight into the distribution of predicted risks.
 Generally speaking, the sample mean is associated with the location of the central mass of a distribution, while the c-statistic provides indirect information about the spread of predicted risks (models with low c-statistic have concentrated mass, while those with high c-statistic are generally more variable).
 Given that common distributions for modeling probabilities (e.g., beta, or normal distribution for logit-transformed probabilities {[}aka logit-normal distribution{]}) are indexed by two parameters, it is intuitive that within a given family of such distributions, knowing the expected value and c-statistic should uniquely identify the distribution.
 But to the best of our knowledge, no rigorous proof has hitherto been offered.

 This works builds on such intuition, and proves the uniqueness of such identification.
 We also provide software that encapsulates basic implementation of such identification, and examine its face validity through brief simulation studies.